-The SAC and SCC Student Health Centers operate under a team of Registered Nurses, Medical Doctor, and Licensed Clinical Psychologists.
-All our licensed Providers are trained to help students navigate their physical and mental health.
+The SAC and SCC Student Health Centers operate under a team of Licensed Clinical Psychologists, Registered Nurses, Nurse Practitioner, Physician Associate, and a Medical Doctor.
+Our licensed Providers are trained to help students navigate their physical and mental health.
 Students can meet with a provider to discuss any physical or mental health concern they may have, in a completely confidential setting.
 Student Health Center is a short term facility.
 Students with long term or chronic conditions can receive community referrals for long term, on-going care from our Providers.
-These resources are available to students and their friends and families.